-The WPLSP provides the framework to deliver a range of housing types and tenures to facilitate residential yields commensurate with the strategic and statutory planning framework, as well as the site's location within the broader district context.

-The WPLSP has the potential to yield 460 residential lots accommodating approximately 1288 people (at 2.8 people per household).
-Densities range from R25 to R60, based on the following principles -

-• A base coding of R25 applies, providing opportunities to deliver a range of front loaded lots ranging in size from 300m2 to 450m2.

-- Medium density R40 areas are typically located adjacent areas of public open space (where a higher level of amenity exists) or at the end of street blocks.
-This coding provides the opportunity to deliver cottage style housing (single or double storey, front or rear loaded) or for contemporary 'compact' lots that typically book end street blocks.
-Single lot sizes will range from 180m2 to 300m2. - The R60 code will be applied to areas adjacent to public open space, similarly to the aforementioned R40 criteria.
-This coding provides opportunities for smaller cottage lots that can accommodate contemporary two storey residential development.
-This coding will also be allocated to grouped or multiple dwelling sites, providing for an efficient built form response on these sites.
+- The WPLSP provides the framework to deliver a range of housing types and tenures to facilitate residential yields commensurate with the strategic and statutory planning framework, as well as the site's location within the broader district context. - The WPLSP has the potential to yield 460 residential lots accommodating approximately 1288 people (at 2.8 people per household).
+Densities range from R30 to R60, based on the following principles - - A base coding of R30 applies, providing opportunities to deliver a range of front loaded lots ranging in size from 300m2 to 450m2. - Medium density R40 areas are typically located fronting areas of public open space and along neighbourhood connectors (where a higher level of amenity exists).
+This density coding provides the opportunity to deliver cottage style housing (single or double storey, front or rear loaded) or for contemporary 'compact' lots that typically book end street blocks.
+Single lot sizes will range from 180m2 to 300m2.

+- The R60 will be applied to areas adjacent to public open space.
+This coding provides opportunities for small cottage lots that can accommodate contemporary double storey residential development. - The allocation of a density range from R30 to R60 applied to the Structure Plan provides flexibility for density allocation at subdivision with a clear set of criteria to ensure densities are sited appropriately.
+Given the site is only 28ha, allocating specific densities across the plan could result in unnecessary and time consuming structure plan modifications to simply make minor modifications to a R Code boundary.